School Committee - February 06, 2025

 Too often, our voices are overlooked and our concerns are either misunderstood or dismissed entirely.

-It seemed that until an immigrant parent has a seat at the school...
+It seems that until an immigrant parent has a seat at the school committee.

 The proposed change for the JIH policy put vulnerable students, particularly immigrants, minorities, and students with disabilities at a greater risk by weakening parental protections during law enforcement questioning.